nerith/html_gen/README.md

 # HTML_gen

-HTML_gen is a HTML generator that generates HTML using Markdown-like text syntax.
+HTML_gen is a HTML generator prototype that generates HTML using Markdown-like text syntax.

 ## Usage